Moslihbadr/Ecommerce-Website/README.md

 E-Commerce Website

-This is an e-commerce website built using [insert programming language] and [insert framework].
-The website allows users to browse products, add them to their cart, and checkout using a secure payment gateway.
+This is an e-commerce website built using HTML/CSS/Javascript and Bootstrap.
+The website allows users to browse products, add them to their cart.

 Features
-Browse products by category
-Search products by name or description

 Add products to cart
 View and edit cart
-Checkout using a secure payment gateway
-User authentication and authorization
-Admin dashboard to manage products, categories, and orders Installation
+Installation
-Clone the repository: git clone https://github.com/[username]/ecommerce-website.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/Moslihbadr/ecommerce-website.git Install dependencies: npm install
 Create a .env file and add the following environment variables:
 MONGO_URI: MongoDB connection URI